Tag Archives: thrift store

 Cut rectangles out of the sleeve tops, cut same dimensions +1.5″ in length for lining.

-Using the remaining scraps, cut out 2 circles and trim circles into free form flowers.
+Using the remaining scraps, cut out 2 circles and trim the circles into free-form flowers.

 Cut 2″ squares out of the bottom left and right, repeat for lining fabric.

-Pin sides and bottom, stitch, leave 2″ corners open, leave opening in the side or bottom for turning.
+Pin sides and bottom of lining, stitch, leave 2″ corners open, leave opening in the side or bottom for turning.

-The bottom and pockets should look like this.
+Press seams then turn right side out.
+The bottom and pockets of your lining should now look like this.

-Add magnetic snaps following package directions.
-Leave enough seam allowance at the top for stitching recommend 1″ or more, using a folded piece of scrap fabric to reinforce the snap.
-Stitch around snap to reinforce extra fabric.
+Add magnetic snaps to your lining following the manufacturer’s directions.
+Leave enough seam allowance at the top for stitching around.
+I recommend 1″ or more of space.
+Add a folded piece of scrap fabric to the back to reinforce the snap.
+Stitch around the snap to reinforce extra fabric.

-Pin sweater pocket to lining, right sides together (lining should be 1.5″ longer), stitch ends.
+Pin sweater pocket piece to lining pocket piece, right sides together (lining should be 1.5″ longer), stitch ends.

 Line up bottom of pocket, pin, then stitch sides.
 Leave an opening for turning.